 | Manual can opener | Check price | Check price |

-| Emergency food kits (Survival Frog — US) Alternative retailer for curated emergency food kits. |
+| Emergency food kits (Survival Frog — US) Alternative retailer for curated emergency food kits. | Check price | US only |

 Small injuries and poor air quality can become big problems during cleanup.
 Cover the basics: a practical first aid kit, masks for smoke/dust, and gloves for debris.
-If anyone takes prescriptions, keep a buffer supply when possible and maintain a simple med list (name/dose).
+If anyone takes prescriptions, keep a buffer supply when possible and a simple med list (name/dose).

 | Medical item | US | Canada |